Vadimsdl/hotel/README.md

 ## Acknowledgments

-- Mastra.ai for the excellent framework
+- Mastra.ai for the AI agent framework
-- LiteAPI for providing the hotel API
+- LiteAPI for the comprehensive travel API
+- Open-Meteo for geocoding and weather services